PeaPodTechnologies/PeaPod/docs/dsfcsubmission/designreport.md

 This said, every component in PeaPod has an expected lifespan over three years.
 From the LEDs (rated for 5 years) to the nozzles and fittings (high-quality brass), replacement monitoring is only needed as a backup.
 A replacement for each "active" part used in the entire assembly (i.e. non-housing, all moving/electrical/water parts) should be kept on board.

+There are few moving parts, and no wear or lubrication required.
+The diaphragm pump is the most reliable and long-lasting pump variety [15].
+Fans are self-lubricating nylon.
+Solenoids and servos are rated for upwards of 5 years.

 ### Input and Output Stability

 <!-- 1171 chars -->